heremaps/gluecodium/docs/naming_conventions.md

 Arrays and Maps defined in FIDL definition are generated as List<> and Map<> generics in Java respectively.
 Since Java language applies type erasure to its generics, declaring two method overloads that differ only in the parameters of the generic (e.g. element type of the array) leads to a compile-time error.
-Therefore Genium applies additional naming logic when generating such ambiguous method overloads.
-The ambiguity is resolved by appending the "selector" from the FIDL definition to the generated method name.
+This can be resolved manually at LimeIDL level by specifying alternative names for these conflicting methods through marking them with `@Java("<method-name>")` attribute in the IDL definition.

 ### Default namerules/java.properties
 ```